- What is the inter-linking river project?

 - but due to the increased railway connectivity among the areas, the idea was shelved.

-- In 1982, the National Water Development Agency (NWDA) was formed as an autonomous body entrusted with the task to carry out the water balance and feasibility studies of the river linking program.
+- In 1982, the National Water Development Agency (NWDA) formed as an autonomous body to carry out the water balance and feasibility studies of the river linking program.

 - In Feb 2012, Supreme Court, gave its go-ahead to the interlinking of rivers and asked the government to ensure that the project is implemented expeditiously.